gergelyszerovay/plotly-for-jupyter/README.md

 const config: Partial<Plotly.Config> = { scrollZoom: true };

-// this should be the last statement in the cell displayPlotlyPlot(data, layout, config);
+// this should be the last statement in the cell
+// it renders the plot below the code cell as a HTML output displayPlotlyPlot(data, layout, config);
 ```